Is Ironwood Pharmaceuticals Inc. (IRWD) a Keeper?

 IRWD’s Market Performance

-IRWD stocks went down by -0.62% for the week, with a monthly drop of -8.13% and a quarterly performance of 7.52%, while its annual performance rate touched 0.89%.
-The volatility ratio for the week stands at 2.22% while the volatility levels for the past 30 days are set at 3.00% for Ironwood Pharmaceuticals Inc. The simple moving average for the period of the last 20 days is -4.49% for IRWD stocks with a simple moving average of -1.55% for the last 200 days.
+IRWD stocks went up by 1.06% for the week, with a monthly drop of -7.83% and a quarterly performance of 4.39%, while its annual performance rate touched 2.42%.
+The volatility ratio for the week stands at 2.70% while the volatility levels for the past 30 days are set at 3.19% for Ironwood Pharmaceuticals Inc. The simple moving average for the period of the last 20 days is -1.51% for IRWD stocks with a simple moving average of -0.28% for the last 200 days.

 Analysts’ Opinion of IRWD